Bringing our paintings off the wall

-On your visit, you will be able to see all stages of this project.
-From the scaffolding going up, to the paintings being laid down horizontally, to witnessing our conservators looking after the paintings first hand.
+On your visit, you will be able to see all stages of this project, such as witnessing our conservators looking after the paintings first hand.
 Make sure you keep coming back and revisiting to see these paintings returned to their former glory.

 We hope that this project will help us reveal some undiscovered secrets.
 Just a few of the questions we hope to answer are: who actually painted the paintings, what were their true context within the room and how exactly were they conserved previously?
 We're embarking on an exciting journey, that you can follow below.

 We would not be able to do this project without the help from your membership, visits and spends in our tea-room.